-Dr. John Kellum is a Professor in the Departments of Critical Care Medicine (primary), Medicine, Bioengineering, and Clinical and Translational Science at the University of Pittsburgh.
-He is also the Director of the Center for Critical Care Nephrology and the Vice-Chair for Research, both appointments in the Department of Critical Care Medicine, and Associate Director for Acute Illness in the Institute for Personalized Medicine at Pitt.
-Dr. Kellum also serves as an Intensivist at UPMC.
+Dr. John Kellum is a Distinguished Professor and holds the UPMC Endowed Chair in Critical Care Research in the Department of Critical Care Medicine.
+He also holds secondary appointments in Medicine, Bioengineering, and Clinical and Translational Science at the University of Pittsburgh.
+Dr Kellum is the Director of the Center for Critical Care Nephrology at the University of Pittsburgh and also serves as an Intensivist at UPMC.

 Dr. Kellum received his MD at the Medical College of Ohio at Toledo in 1988 and then completed his residency at the University of Rochester.
 Dr. Kellum completed a Fellowship in Critical Care Medicine at UPMC Presbyterian Hospital.